 Heartstopper

-One of the biggest Netflix shows of the year, Hearstopper is the coming-of-age teen romance that we all wished we could have watched when we were growing up.
-Less focused on the typical coming-out story that LGBTQ+ dramas typically focus on, the heartwarming teen romance show is somewhat revolutionary, and thankfully has been renewed for two more seasons.
+One of the most popular Netflix shows, Hearstopper is a coming-of-age teen romance that we all wish we could have watched when we were growing up.
+Less focused on the typical coming-out story that LGBTQ+ dramas typically focus on, the heartwarming teen romance show is somewhat revolutionary and has been renewed for two more seasons.

 Sex Education